horeaper/Kaleidoscope/README.md

 - Generate assembly directly (I'm NOT IL2ASM)

 ## What Kaleidoscope is going to do?
-- Create a new syntax for C# code which looks like F# (They keep asking: "When are you going to remove the curly braces and make C# 100-percent F#?"
-How about now? ^_^)
-- Write F# codes (real F# codes!)
-- Android and iOS support
+- UWP, Android and iOS support
-- Works with Emscripten
+- Emscripten support
 - COM compatiability

 ## What are the current status of Kaleidoscope?